hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 }
 ```

-* `name` (required) is a string, the name of the attribute from a source
+* `name` (required) is a string, the name of an attribute from a source
   credential to use in the predicate expression.
   * The name is case insensitive and spaces are ignored.
   * To be useful, the attribute in the source credential MUST be an integer, but
-    that cannot be enforced.
-The [[ref: verifier]] MUST understand how the attribute is
+    that requirement cannot be enforced.
+The [[ref: verifier]] MUST understand how the attribute value is
-    set by the issuer(s) of the expected source credentials.
+    set by the issuer(s) in the expected source credentials.
 * `p_type` is a string, the type of the predicate.
 Possible type values are
   [">=", ">", "<=", "<"].
 * `p_value` is an integer value.